Portugal Socialists expected to win parliamentary vote — exit polls | DW | 30.01.2022

 Take a look at the beta version of dw.com.
 We're not done yet!
 Your opinion can help us make it better.

-Exit polls indicate that the ruling Socialists won the most votes in Portugal's parliamentary election.
+Exit polls indicate that the ruling Socialists won the most votes in Portugal's parliamentary election and even have a chance at securing an outright majority.

 Portuguese incumbent Prime Minister and leader of the Socialist party (PS) Antonio Costa at a campaign rally in the Portuguese capital Friday ahead of the vote